The Heights (newspaper): Founding and early years

-Loss of School Funding
+Loss of school funding

 By the mid-’60s, the paper began to come into conflict with the school's administration.
 At one point, the paper wanted to sponsor a lecture by birth control activist William Baird, but the University wouldn’t allow it, as birth control opposes stated Jesuit and Catholic values; The Heights still held the lecture in its office in McElroy.
 The University placed sanctions on five Heights editors for their actions.
 Thus began University president Fr.
 Joyce's somewhat tense relationship with The Heights.

 Soon, though, the paper would be forced to divorce itself from university funding in order to maintain editorial independence.
 In 1971, The Heights had a source bug a board of trustees meeting and printed a transcript of the meeting in the next issue, publicizing the University’s plans to fire Executive Vice President Fr.
-F.X.
-Shea.
+F. X. Shea.
 The administration pressed charges and had a restraining order put on the information.
 The paper's editors, Tom Sheehan and Michael Berkey, were arrested on charges of conspiring to obtain information by illegal means.
 They pleaded no contest and were assessed a small fine.
 Sheehan and Berkey believed they were acting in the best interest of the student body; one BC professor, Richard Hughes, described Sheehan as “a genuine crusader, passionately dedicated to his beliefs.”
 The administration evicted The Heights, and cut off all funding after the incident.
 In the meantime, the newspaper operated out of the office of the Undergraduate Government of Boston College (UGBC) with borrowed money.
 Eventually, editors cut a deal with the administration to rent out McElroy 113, its current location.
 From 1971 onwards, The Heights would be an independent college newspaper, but would occasionally still clash with the values of the Jesuit University; in 1978, the University threatened not to renew lease after the paper published ads for an abortion clinic.

-Modern-day Paper
+Modern-day paper

-In recent years, the board has editorialized in favor of the creation of a Gay-Straight alliance and the revisions of the non-discrimination policy.
-As an independent student newspaper, The Heights may print what the editorial board chooses, but in order to retain good relationships with the University for a variety of reasons (though the university could not stop the paper from printing per se, they control campus distribution rights and the terms of The Heights' lease agreement for its office on campus), the board has agreed not to run sexually explicit ads or ads "for service(s) which may reasonably be interpreted as abortion."
-In 2003, The Heights’ lease was called into question, following publication of a sexually explicit column called “Sex and the Univer-city”.
-A resolution has since been reached, and relationship with the university has been restored.